bt3gl/ARKit_PostMalone/README.md

 ### `Scene.swift`

-Anchors are 3D points that correspond real world features that ARKit detects.
+Anchors are 3D points that correspond to real-world features that ARKit detects.
 Anchors are created in this class, together with the Sprite scene (Scene.sks).
 The class `Scene` controls how the App is operating within the scenes.
 Rendering brings tracking and scene understanding together with your content.

 For our App, we are: